 Quaker Chemical Corporation is a worldwide developer, producer, and marketer of chemical specialty products and a provider of chemical management services ("CMS") for various heavy industrial and manufacturing applications around the globe, with significant sales to the steel and automotive industries.
-While comparisons to the prior period are difficult due to a number of non-recurring items affecting results, the Company's core earnings have improved.
-The primary contributors were higher revenues due to volume growth and pricing actions, which resulted in increased gross margin dollars as compared to the first quarter of 2005, and lower selling, general and administrative ("SG&A") expenses, primarily as a result of the 2005 restructuring and related activities.
-The first quarter of 2006 included a pension gain of \$0.9 million.
+The primary contributors to the Company's third quarter 2006 earnings result were a 10% growth in revenues and improved performance from CMS.